Ticket Command

 Staff can also provide an optional reason for closing the ticket and an optional close delay.

-Staff can revoke a close request if they change their mind before the ticket is closed by executing the /ticket close-request revoke command in the ticket channel.
+If they change their mind before the ticket is closed, staff can revoke a close request by executing the /ticket close-request revoke command in the ticket channel.

 Close All Tickets